 With over 20 years in the Mortgage Industry.
 Scott Munds is #1 a family man.
 Married over 25 years to his lovely wife Susie with four amazing children all living in the Portland Metro area.
 He enjoys spending time in the community serving with the Community Action group and the Blanchet House.
 Scott has a serving heart!
-In business, Scott is known as a straight shooter full of integrity.
-He is a Master in the Mortgage Loan Process with a legendary reputation in the mortgage and real estate industry.
-Scott has earned an extensive following of real estate agents, clients who love him, and an avant-garde mind that attracts respect inside and outside of his business.
+In business, Scott is known as a straight shooter full of Integrity and is a Master at the Mortgage Loan Process.
+With a legendary reputation in the mortgage and real estate industry.
+Scott has earned an extensive following of Real Estate agents, Clients who love Scott and an Avant-Garde mind that attracts Respect inside and out of his business.